Education leader engaged in collaborative discussion

 The credential someone earns determines whether they can afford to live here.

 Pierce County's cost of living for a single adult is $52,644 a year.
-Median earnings 15 years after high school, by highest credential earned in Washington State.
+This number represents median earnings in Washington State 15 years after high school, broken down by highest credential earned.

 $0